 Panama’s recent presidential election could, undoubtedly, change the way the small Central American country operates in the global economy.
 The new president, Laurentino Cortizo, has an extensive background in business administration and international business.
 We explore the political actions that could be taken in order to attract business and investment to Panama.

-Panama’s current economic situation
+Panama’s current economic and political situation

 Within the economic sector, ideas are circulating about accelerating and developing fiscal agendas that make Panama attractive to foreign direct investments.